ktgilliam/LFAST_Comms/README.md

 Calibration of thermistors is not required, but a calibration routine exists for more precise temperature data.
 Calibration data is then stored into Teensy EEPROM address: 1..., until cleared by user through client.
 EEPROM address 0 serves as calibration status flag.
     If EEPROM.read(0) == 0x01, the TEC has been calibrated.

+## NOTE!
+Everything below this line is out of date.

 ## Dependencies
 * Arduino.h
 * Ethernet.h